 Trajan, known as “Caesar Nerva Trajanus Augustus,” was a very popular and successful general and was appointed as the heir of Nerva to become emperor of Rome in 98 A.D.

 He ruled over the empire for 19 and a half years and during his reign, the Roman Empire saw the greatest expansion in all of its history.
 Upon his death in the year 117 A.D., the territory of the empire attained its maximum extent.
+He also started massive building programs including Trajan’s Market and Trajan’s Column in central Rome.

 Even though he expanded the empire, he also managed to bring peace and prosperity for the people living in Ancient Rome. he had a philanthropic-style of rule and even went to the extent of starting social welfare programs for his people.
 Yes, it was relatively good to live during the reign of the second of the “Five Good Emperors.”